 By Holly Reisem Hanna

-This year we decided to double the number of boxes we sold from the previous year, so that the girls can attend a much coveted campout at Sea World.
+Like you with your direct sales business, my daughter has set goals for her cookie business this year.
+In fact, she decided to double the number of boxes she sold from the previous year so that the troop can attend a much-coveted overnight campout at Sea World.
 While 150 boxes may not sound like a lot of cookies — when you physically have them in hand, it’s a lot.

-The first few days of cookie sales are always fun and exciting, but as time goes on and the boxes don’t sell as quickly as you’d like, the panic starts to set in.
-“Will we ever reach our goal”?!
+The first few days of cookie sales are always fun and exciting, but as time goes on I begin to wonder …“Will we ever reach our goal”?!

 One way to make sure you’re the early bird is by doing some pre-planning.
 Send out an email or social media update letting your clients know when the new line comes out.
 Offer an incentive for booking early — we like to entice people with free local delivery of cookies.

-So first as a direct sales consultant you need to make yourself visible — this can be done through social networks like Facebook and LinkedIn.
+The first thing you need to do as a direct sales consultant is make yourself visible.
+This can be done through social networks like Facebook, Instagram, and Twitter.
 Also consider attending networking events, conferences, and becoming part of your local chamber of commerce.
 You can also participate in speaking events or volunteer activities where you’re out meeting new people.
 The like and the trust factors are built over time through positive interaction and most importantly, being yourself.

 While the majority of our cookie sales were made to local residents, we were able to sell donation boxes to people who were on a diet or lived out of town — but we had to speak up.
 Make sure that you’re offering your clients alternatives to the standard home shopping party.
 Perhaps you could suggest a virtual show that’s held through Facebook or via email, or maybe you could suggest a personal one-on-one showing.
 Often times customers assume there is only one option available, so it is up to you to present alternatives.